anisurMahmud/ecommerce-shopping-api/README.md

 ## Description

 The Shopping API is a backend service for an eCommerce site, developed using Spring Boot.
 This API currently supports fundamental models and services, including products, categories, and images.
-It also features an exception handling layer for products, ensuring robust error management.
+It also features an exception handling layer for products, images and categories, ensuring robust error management.
 This project is in active development, with more features and enhancements planned for the future.

 ## Models